 Alison Shapiro is an interior designer with more than a decade of experience and expertise in managing large-scale projects.
 A natural organizer, Alison focuses on process-driven creativity and collaboration.
-Her practical approach and adaptability bring an unwavering dedication to the creative and construction processes.
+Her practical approach, paired with her adaptability, bring an unwavering dedication to the creative and construction processes.
 Alison is a Pittsburgh native and began volunteering with Film Pittsburgh in 2011.
-She currently serves as chair of the board.
+She currently serves as Chair of the Board.

 For over forty years Norton Gusky has demonstrated in his teaching the power of technology as a tool for empowering kids, educators, and communities.
 Norton first worked as a classroom teacher, then as a technology coordinator.
 For the past ten years he has been an educational technology broker.
 He serves on the Board for Film Pittsburgh and for the Neighborhood Learning Alliance (NLA).
 Norton has taught both graduate-level and Osher courses in Pittsburgh.

 Daryl Hutson is CFO at Navarro Design Associates, a residential design firm in Pittsburgh.
 He is a lover of film and believes in the power it has to change people’s lives.
 Daryl has served on the board of Film Pittsburgh since July 2019.
 He also serves as treasurer of the board of Touchstone Center for Crafts.
 Daryl also owns a farm in the mountains where he recently relocated.
 He holds a BS in Chemical Engineering from the University of Texas and an MBA from Carnegie Mellon University.